GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 #### Keys and IDs (optional)
-The data generator will parse your field names and generate keys/ids for fields whose name contains "_key" or "_id".
+The data generator will parse your field names and generate keys/ids for fields whose name contains "`_key`" or "`_id`".
 The cardinality of such key columns can be controlled with the `--n_keys` parameter.

 ##### Primary Key (optional)